hyperledger/fabric/docs/source/tutorials.rst

 overview of how Fabric applications and smart contracts work together, you can visit the :doc:`developapps/developing_applications` topic.

-The :doc:`deploy_chaincode` tutorial can also be used by network operators to learn how to use the Fabric chaincode lifecycle to manage smart contracts deployed on a running network.
+Network operators can use the :doc:`deploy_chaincode` tutorial and the :doc:`create_channel/create_channel_overview` tutorial series to learn important aspects of administering a running network.
 Both network operators and application developers can use the tutorials on `Private data <./private_data_tutorial.html>`_ and `CouchDB <./couchdb_tutorial.html>`_ to explore important Fabric features.
 When you are ready to deploy Hyperledger Fabric in production, see the guide for :doc:`deployment_guide_overview`.